-Gratitude practices are also great when you simply need a break from Big Emotions.
+Gratitude journal prompts are also great when you simply need a break from Big Emotions.
 Like that part in the Matrix when the resistance is informed that the robots are coming and they’re all pretty sure they’re gonna die the next day so they have a big giant Wachowski-Sisters-style orgy.

 If you’re not feeling gratitude, skip it.
 Instead, try savoring.
 It allows you to get in touch with whatever you’re currently feeling and help you notice those feelings.
 All so you can process them and let them go.

 Gratitude journaling is one of the easiest ways to practice daily gratitude.
 By making a habit of gratitude, you can create positive changes in your thought patterns.

 We humans think more than 6,000 thoughts a day, and most of them are negative.
 By journaling to express gratitude, we are able to rewire our neuronal pathways to start automatically thinking more positively and remembering the positive things that happen throughout our days.